Portugal: RPCs for Neutrons - How they work

 The advantage of using a hybrid design, though, is that a metallic substrate can form the cathode and allow a well-established 10B4C deposition technique to be used to make a high quality and stable converter layer.

 Unfortunately, the maximum detection efficiency achieved with a single layer of a solid neutron converter such as 10B4C, is only about 5% which is unsatisfactory compared to the more commonly used, but increasingly difficult to source, 3He (100%).
 This is because the migration of the fission products into the gas-gap through the 10B4C layer is stopped as they have a short range of only a few μms in solids, limiting the probability of a neutron to be detected.
 To increase the chance that a fission product successfully reaches the gas-gap, the solid converter layers need to be thinner but this will then reduce the neutron path length through the material, thus reducing the probability of neutron capture.

-A couple of options could help to solve the challenge of low detection efficieny for the solid converter layers.
+A couple of options could help to solve the challenge of low detection efficiency for the solid converter layers.

-1. Use multilayer and multigap RPC designs with thin converter layers but providing several opportunities for neutron capture within the same device (e.g. Multilayer of double-gap RPCs conceptual diagram below).
-For the multiga design, the converter layers must have a surface resistivity in the range 10-7 – 10-9 Ω/cm so they do not shield the induction of signals in the pickup strips.
+1. Use multilayer and multigap RPC designs with thin converter layers but providing several opportunities for neutron capture within the same device (e.g. Multilayer of double-gap RPCs, conceptual diagram below).
+For the multigap design, the converter layers must have a surface resistivity in the range 10-7 – 10-9 Ω.cm so they do not shield the induction of signals in the pickup strips.

 Luís Margato and his team at LIP Coimbra have been working on different 10B RPC designs and improvements.
 In our next article you can find out what results have been obtained so far.